GLVis/glvis/CONTRIBUTING.md

     change the code by default.

 - Code specifics
-  - All significant new classes, methods and functions have Doxygen-style documentation in source comments.
+  - All significant new classes, methods and functions have (preferably Doxygen-style) documentation in source comments.
   - Consistent code styling is enforced with `make style` in the top-level directory.
 This requires [Artistic Style](http://astyle.sourceforge.net) version 3.1 and MFEM's style configuration file, typically located in